Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Demonstrations

 \subsubsection{Varied Stiffness Membranes}

-Spatially varied stiffness patterns can be used to program complex 3D shapes \cite{pikul2017stretchable, baines2023programming} that could be tailored towards manipulation tasks, such as directing the inflation of the membrane to a flatter shape for larger contact areas with less force, rather than a uniform and curved expansion of the membrane.
-Additionally, actively controlled variable stiffness materials \cite{campbell2022electroadhesive, baines2022multi} are a rich area of soft robotics research and could potentially be used to change the stiffnesses and shapes of robot end effectors to suit different tasks in real time.
-Because the selectively transmissive membrane exclusively relies on optical properties to enable the tactile and proximity modalities, the stiffness of the membrane can be varied with no impact to the sensing functionality.
-This sensing approach, used in conjunction with the mechanics-independent proximity and tactile fusion contact patch algorithm, enables contact patch estimation for arbitrary patterns of varied stiffness in the sensing membrane.

-In this demonstration, we achieve varied stiffness by using two different base silicone elastomers with different Shore hardnesses (Figure 8).
-The stiff and soft silicones are cured together to form one cohesive varied stiffness membrane.
-The two stiff regions are made from a stiffer silicone, Dragonskin 10 Fast (Smooth-On), which has a Shore hardness of 10A.
-The two soft regions are made from Ecoflex 00-35 Fast (Smooth-On), which has a Shore hardness of 00-35.
+Active and passive variable stiffness materials \cite{pikul2017stretchable, baines2023programming, campbell2022electroadhesive, baines2022multi} can be used for real-time optimization of robot end effector shapes and stiffnesses.
+Here, we demonstrate the robustness of our sensor's multimodality and contact patch estimation to variations in the sensing membrane's stiffness patterns (Fig. \ref{fig:complex_mechanics}A).
+We fabricate a varied stiffness membrane by using two base silicones, Dragonskin 10 Fast and Ecoflex 00-35 Fast (Smooth-On), with different Shore hardnesses (Figure 8).
 Dragonskin 10 is approximately 8x harder than Ecoflex 00-35.
-The same fabrication method presented in Section IIIA is used to produce the varied stiffness membrane, albeit with the above specified base elastomers.
+The stiff and soft regions are cured together to form one cohesive varied stiffness membrane.

-Here, the advantage of our approach is the ease-of-use across many different stiffness patterns and potentially actively controlled variable stiffness membranes.
+Here, the advantage of our approach is generalization across different stiffness patterns.
 The proximity-only and tactile-only baseline methods would require tuning for each membrane pattern due to the variance of inflated shapes.
 The membrane mechanics model would require generating a new mesh that matches both the stiffness pattern and mechanical properties of the different membrane patterns.
-A machine learning approach would require more data for each new membrane pattern.

-We run the medium strain cube experiment with the varied stiffness membrane.
-The estimated contact patch is shown in Figure 8.
-Compared to ground truth, the RMSE of the estimated contact patch is 1.09 mm.
+We run the medium strain cube experiment with the varied stiffness membrane and find the RMSE is 1.09 mm.